SalesforceFoundation/k12-architecture-kit/README.md

 # K-12 Architecture Kit

-The Salesforce K-12 Architecture Kit provides a K-12 education-specific platform for growth for organizations utilizing Salesforce.
-K-12 Architecture Kit adds unmanaged meta data to Salesforce's Education Data Architecture (EDA) managed package to give K-12 Educational Institution users a familiar nomenclature and data model for many education applications.
-In addition, Education developers and administrators can utilize EDA's advanced trigger management capabilities, robust error handling and pluggable framework to better manage and coordinate the data in their Salesforce instance.
+K-12 Architecture Kit from Salesforce.org provides an education-specific platform for K-12 educational institutions building out a CRM.
+K-12 Architecture Kit adds unmanaged metadata to Salesforce's Education Data Architecture (EDA) managed package to give K-12 educational institution users a familiar nomenclature and data model for common education applications.
+Also, education developers and administrators can use EDA's advanced trigger management capabilities, robust error handling, and extensible framework to better manage and coordinate their data in Salesforce.

-K-12 Architecture Kit is built from industry-wide best practices used across education institutions and the Salesforce ecosystem and we welcome feedback and contributions for the project.
-See below for more information on how to get involved.
+K-12 Architecture Kit is built upon industry-wide best practices from across educational institutions and the Salesforce ecosystem.
+We welcome your feedback and contributions to K-12 Architecture Kit.

-## Try it out

-You can install the K-12 Architecture Kit utilizing our custom application installer into any Developer Edition, Sandbox or Enterprise Edition Salesforce org.

-* <a href="https://install.salesforce.org/products/k12" target="_blank">K-12 Architecture Kit Installer</a>
+## Get K-12 Architecture Kit

-## For contributors

-### How to use Prettier

-Run `yarn install` to install development dependencies

-To reinstall, simply remove node_modules folder and run `yarn install` again.

-The following packages will be installed:
+The easiest way to get started with K-12 Architecture Kit is to sign up for a <a href="https://www.salesforce.org/trial/k12/" target="_blank">trial</a>.
+If you need to install K-12 Architecture Kit in an existing org, use the <a href="https://install.salesforce.org/products/k12" target="_blank">K-12 Architecture Kit installer</a>.
+See <a href="https://powerofus.force.com/s/article/K12-Install-K12" target="_blank">Install K-12 Architecture Kit</a> for more information.

+## Contribute Code Using Prettier

+Use Prettier to format code to contribute to K-12 Architecture Kit.
+To get started with Prettier, in a command-line interface, run `yarn install` to install these packages.

 * prettier
 * prettier-plugin-apex

+If you encounter errors, remove the node_modules folder and run `yarn install` again.

-We store Prettier options in `.prettierrc.yml` and Prettier ignores in `.prettierignore`.
+You can customize Prettier files in .prettierrc.yml and specify code that Prettier will ignore in .prettierignore.

-For more information about Prettier uses, please go to <a href="https://prettier.io/docs/en/index.html" target="_blank">Prettier Doc</a>.
+## Learn More

+* To learn about EDA objects and fields, see <a href="https://powerofus.force.com/s/article/EDA-Data-Dictionary" target="_blank">EDA Data Dictionary</a>
+* To learn about Prettier, see <a href="https://prettier.io/docs/en/index.html" target="_blank">What is Prettier</a>?
-For more information about Prettier Apex plugin, please go to <a href="https://github.com/dangmai/prettier-plugin-apex" target="_blank">prettier-plugin-apex repo</a>.
+* To learn about the Prettier Apex plugin, see the <a href="https://github.com/dangmai/prettier-plugin-apex" target="_blank">prettier-plugin-apex repository</a> in GitHub.

-## Resources

-* <a href="http://developer.salesforce.org/EDA/ApexDocumentation/" target="_blank">K-12 Architecture Kit ApexDoc code documentation</a>
-* <a href="https://salesforce.quip.com/cAJzAnydf6gp" target="_blank">EDA Data Dictionary</a>

 ## Meta